 With COVID-19 bringing significant changes to our economy and the way we work, it’s no secret that while some industries will suffer, others will have their time to thrive.
-The development of some of the tools accelerated significantly since our needs to use them have shifted so rapidly.
-Tech solutions used for remote work, online education, or home delivery are just a few examples.

 Various industries are looking for new ways to digitize their initiatives and business operations, tackle the upcoming challenges, and use the opportunities to accelerate their growth.
 We’ve had a chance to talk about all that with Christopher Milkowski, a co-owner of LiveWebinar.

 I have been developing real-time applications solutions for over 16 years now.
 My team and I have over 20 years of experience in coordinating big IT projects.
 LiveWebinar is our newest creation developed from scratch and based on our own backend solutions.
 Our infrastructure is fully automated and auto-scalable – proven in battle. says Christopher.

 LiveWebinar’s system generates new resources when needed and meets very strict security rules.
 The tool is trusted by many large-scale organizations like Kaplan, PPI2Pass, Sanofi, inCruises, Merck – plus a few white-labeled platforms that offer their own plans independently but are based on the platform on the backend like Freshmail, Pracuj.pl, Vectra, Netia, T-Mobile, or ORPEG.

 Christopher was kind enough to share his insights on how all the current changes will affect the video conferencing industry – along with some predictions of what it will look like in the years to come.

 Tomek Stolarczyk, Netguru: How is the COVID-19 affecting your industry?
 And what are the major changes in your business?